 Army of the Mississippi

-On March 5, 1862, Johnston merged forces with General P. G. T. Beauregard to form the Army of Mississippi.
+On March 5, 1862, Johnston merged forces with General P. G. T. Beauregard to form the Army of the Mississippi.
 As commander of the 1st Corps of the newly created army, Polk took part in the Confederate defeat at the Battle of Shiloh (April 6–7, 1862).

 Following Johnston’s death at Shiloh, Polk served under Beauregard during the Confederate retreat after Major General Henry Halleck’s Siege of Corinth (April 29–May 30, 1862).

-On June 27, 1862, Confederate President Davis sacked Beauregard as commander of the Western District and the Army of Mississippi and replaced him with Braxton Bragg.
-When Bragg invaded Kentucky, launching the Confederate Heartland Campaign, Polk commanded the right-wing of the Army of Mississippi.
+On June 27, 1862, Confederate President Davis sacked Beauregard as commander of the Western District and the Army of the Mississippi and replaced him with Braxton Bragg.
+When Bragg invaded Kentucky, launching the Confederate Heartland Campaign, Polk commanded the right-wing of the Army of the Mississippi.

 At the Battle of Perryville (October 8, 1862), Polk disregarded Bragg’s order to attack the Union lines (perhaps with good reason).
 Bragg responded by taking control of the troops in the field and leading the assault himself.
 Afterward, Bragg blamed Polk for the Confederate defeat.
 Polk responded by starting an unsuccessful campaign to have his close friend Davis relieve Bragg of his command.